Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 He sighed, stood, and went to his office to fire up his desktop.
 He’d call her.
 And research which phones had the best digital security, too.

-And most importantly...try not to let those questions and the way they’d scanned his head worry him too much.
+And most importantly... try not to let those questions and the way they’d scanned his head worry him too much.
 Because there was a horrible suspicion in his belly now, one that made him want to throw up.

 And he decided he’d rather not know.